superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 Our experience has taught us that it is better to evaluate each component in isolation.

 As for different components of RAG viz.
-Information Retrieval - Context Augmentation - Response Generation , we classified challenges of RAG as below :
+Information Retrieval , Context Augmentation and Response Generation , we classified challenges of RAG as below :

 <figure>
 <img src=/assets/use_cases/retrieval_augmented_generation_eval/rag_challenges.jpg alt="Classification of Challenges of RAG Evaluation" data-size="100" />
 <figcaption align="center">Slide from RAG Evaluation Presentation mentions <a href="https://arxiv.org/abs/2307.03172">'Lost in the Middle' problem</a></figcaption>
 </figure>

-For evaluation, we need metrics/methodology/frameworks that uses one or more tools.
-The tools that you use should cover each component of RAG.
-Such coverage ensures granular and thorough measurements.
+For effective evaluation, we propose a framework such that the coverage ensures granular and thorough measurements.

 Evaluation metrics can assess:

-- Retrieval effectiveness
+- Retrieval effectiveness - as a measure of accuracy of the retrieved relevant information from the underlying vector database that aligns with user's query intent.
-- Coherence of generated responses
+- Relevance to the retrieved information - as a measure of generated responses being meaningful and aligned with the content and context of retrieved information.
-- Relevance to the retrieved information.
+- Coherence of generated responses - as a measure of generated responses being logically connected , fluent and contextually consistent with the user's query.

 <img src=/assets/use_cases/retrieval_augmented_generation_eval/rag_granular.jpg alt="Granular Levels of Evaluation of RAG" data-size="100" />

-### Let's dive in !!
+**Let's dive in !!**

 ## Strategies for Evaluation